 \subsection{Overall Results}

 We present the evaluation results for the ARO and VALSE benchmarks in Tab.~\ref{tab:1}, and Tab.~\ref{tab:2} shows the evaluation results on the SugarCrepe benchmark.
 As a widely used evaluation benchmark in this field, VALSE provides a solid basis for comparing our model against various mainstream models.
-Under the same training conditions using the CE-CLIP dataset, our AHNPL demonstrated effective improvements over all methods that utilized hard negatives, achieving excellent results across all benchmarks.
+Our AHNPL demonstrates effective improvements over all methods that utilize hard negatives, achieving excellent results across all benchmarks.

-As shown in Tab.~\ref{tab:1}, our method achieved new state-of-the-art (SOTA) results on the VALSE dataset, with an average matching score of 75.9\%, outperforming the current SOTA model CE-CLIP by 3.4\%.
-Other models, such as NegCLIP, also performed well with a score of 71.6\%, but our model still led by 4.3\%, particularly excelling in the quantifiers and clean subtasks, where it outperformed CE-CLIP by 5.4\% and 3.8\%, respectively.
-On the ARO benchmark, AHNPL outperformed CE-CLIP in the ARO-Relation task, indicating an improvement in relationship understanding.
-In the ARO-Attribute task, AHNPL slightly surpassed CE-CLIP, suggesting that our model is comparable to the current SOTA model in attribute understanding.
+As shown in Tab.~\ref{tab:1}, our method achieves new state-of-the-art (SOTA) results on the VALSE dataset, with an average matching score of 75.9\%, outperforming the current SOTA model CE-CLIP by 3.4\%.
+Other models, such as NegCLIP, also perform well with a score of 71.6\%, but our model still leads by 4.3\%, particularly excelling in the quantifiers and clean subtasks, where it outperforms CE-CLIP by 5.4\% and 3.8\%, respectively.
+On the ARO benchmark, AHNPL outperforms CE-CLIP in the ARO-Relation task, indicating an improvement in relationship understanding.
+In the ARO-Attribute task, AHNPL slightly surpasses CE-CLIP, suggesting that our model is comparable to the current SOTA model in attribute understanding.

 SugarCrepe is a debiased dataset that effectively avoids the biases introduced by traditional rule-based negative sample generation, making it a benchmark of relatively high difficulty.
 We choose only the best-performing and most representative models for evaluation on this benchmark.
 On the SugarCrepe benchmark, AHNPL achieves higher overall average scores than CE-CLIP, particularly in the SWAP and ADD tasks for the Object category, where it outperforms CE-CLIP by 3.5\% and 4.8\%, respectively.
 These results further demonstrate that our model has effective advantages in handling complex semantic relationships and reducing language bias.